methupaPerera/light-mailer/README.md

 # Light Mailer

-You can use this automated version of Nodemailer to send emails easily.
-All you have to do is create a REST API and make a request to it using a frontend with the necessary data which you want to send in the email.
+You can utilize this automated version of Nodemailer to easily send emails.
+All you need to do is create a REST API by integrating Light Mailer and then make a request to it using a frontend, including the necessary data you want to send in the email.

 ## Why Light Mailer